What your art teacher did not tell you....

 LIFE DRAWING - A LESSON IN HUMILITY

-As a person over 60 years active in Art and with professional training in symbolic language of graphic expressions I may have enough credentials.
+As a person active in Art for some 3/4 Century, with professional training in symbolic language of graphic expressions I may have enough credentials.
 Let me start this section with my previously published article.

 Drawing Nudes : A Look Behind the Scene